nguyenchilong/angular2-webrtc/README.md

   - role: PROFESSOR, username: hoess, password: Test1234
   - role: STUDENT, username: ottooffline, password: Test1234

+Note:
+Sometimes there is a problem with the call.
+Reload the website and try again :)

 ## Contributing

 Florian, Marvin, Daniel, Alina und Valentin